onnx/onnx-mlir/docs/DevicePlacement-NNPA.md

 The option is to save the device placement configuration into a JSON file.
 This option is convenient when users don't want to interrupt the compilation.

 The JSON file will contains a list of operation records.
-Each record includes three key-value pairs wher keys are:
+Each record includes three key-value pairs where keys are:
 - "device": similar to `device` attribute in the operation.
 - "node_type": ONNX node type, e.g. `onnx.Conv`, `onnx.MatMul`.
 - "onnx_node_name": a string to denote ONNX node names.